 We talked about the standard rules of table tennis.
 Look at what is more important to me than victory or defeat – good sportsmanship in table tennis.
 These are 7 important unwritten rules that every table tennis player should follow:

 1. If you notice an umpire’s mistake, then react.
-Sometimes it will happen that the umpire will award a point in your favor, and you know that it was not true.
-Then react, acknowledge the point to the opponent.
+Sometimes, the referee will award a point in your favor, and you know that it was not valid.
+Then react, and acknowledge the point to the opponent.

 Believe me, and it will come back to you when you at least expect it.
 Even if it doesn’t come back, you will show that you are a fair play player who doesn’t care about winning at any cost.

 2. Shake hands with your opponent after every match.
-No matter what the outcome was and how the opponent behaved, you show that you are a man and an athlete appreciating the opponent.
+No matter the outcome and how the opponent behaved, you show that you are a man and an athlete who appreciates the opponent.